 CPI’s Energy Star Homes Incentive Program

 CPI’s Energy Star Homes program promotes energy efficiency in new construction of residential housing.
-Homebuilders that are looking to improve your bottom line, differentiate yourself in the marketplace and respond to increasing consumer demand for energy efficiency can use this incentive program to offer their customers a home with greater value and lower operating costs.
+Homebuilders that are looking to improve the bottom line, differentiate in the marketplace and respond to increasing consumer demand for energy efficiency can use this incentive program to offer their customers a home with greater value and lower operating costs.

 To be eligible for CPI’s Energy Star Homes program your project must:

 - Be new construction, remodels are not eligible.